rustshop/flakebox/README.md

 home-manager to your home directory.

 Flakebox is based on experiences building and maintaining sophisticated and demanding Rust projects using Nix.
-It it integrates many amazing tools and techniques into an easy to use yet powerful toolkit.
+It integrates wide range of ideas, tools and techniques into a powerful yet easy to use toolkit.

 Notable features include:

 * multi-stage incremental build caching;
 * cross-compilation support, including non-Rust dependencies;
 * dev shells with integrated best practices and tooling;
+* scalable and highly optimized build pipelines;
-* CI flow integration;
+* CI workflow generation;
 * seamless updates.

-With Flakebox you can start using Nix in your Rust project in seconds and share the same setup between all your projects.
+With Flakebox you can start using Nix in your Rust project in seconds and share the experience and tools between all your projects.

 Built-in Nix Modules based configuration system allows the same level of customization and extensibility as NixOS itself.

-The documentation and tools will teach you how to start and then evolve your project to employ the power of Nix to handle complex CI requirements, cross-compilation, testing setups.
+The documentation and tools will teach you how to start and then evolve your project to employ the power of Nix to handle complex build pipelines, CI requirements and testing setups.

 The project is open for ideas and collaboration.
-Learn, customize, improve and share as a part of the DX-focused community and use seamless updates to stay up to date with the evolving ecosystem with ease.
+Learn, customize, improve and share as a part of the DX-focused community and use seamless updates to stay up to date with the evolving ecosystem.

 Rustshop is a vision of how working with Rust could and should be like.
-Flakebox how you bring that vision into your Rust project.
+Flakebox will bring that vision into your projects.

 **Warning:** Rustshop Flakebox is currently very immature.
 Expect rough edges and some amount of churn before we figure out the